llvm-hs/llvm-hs/README.md

 C++ API but not via the C API or in  `llvm-hs`, please open an issue and include links to the relevant entities in the LLVM doxygen-generated documentation.

+In general, if it is possible to implement something in Haskell using the LLVM C API primitives, that is preferable to implementing things in the FFI layer and merely exposing them to Haskell as wrapped C or C++ functions.

 ## Contributing